riceissa/computing-notes/vim.md

 ```

 Patch 8.2.4325 is the patch in Vim where `pum` became available; before that
-version, Vim gives an error message if you try to set wildoptions with pum.
+version, Vim gives an error message if you try to set `wildoptions` with `pum`.
 See `:help patches-9` in Vim and then search for "4325".

+The -eval version is a bit weird, but basically, we set `wildoptions` to just
+`tagfile`, because that is always possible.
+And then, we try to set it to also
+include `pum`, but we do so under `silent!` because if `pum` is not a valid
+value on an older Vim version, we don't want to see an error message for that.
+The end result is that this implements the same logic as the +eval version, but
+in a kind of wacky way.

 ## Make the escape key more responsive